 Another aspect that is also important to mention is “Vision” here mean two different things:

 1. Making sense of the scene in front of you.
 Already explained above.

-2. The prediction.
+2. Predicting how a scene is going to evolve with time.
 In the sense that Steve Jobs was a great visionary.
 He was able to see the future, like what’s coming.
 Here, a good example would be the system that the Predator had in that old movie, which he used to predict the trajectory of an object thrown at him and then he used that predicted trajectory to shoot it down in mid flight.
 The Tesla auto-pilot predicting a crash is a perfect example of such a vision system.